groupvine/gv-doc/membership/importing.md

 sets a default display name to use for that address.
-If it is a primary address, then it also sets (or possibly updates) the account-override display name to use for emails sent by the associated account member (using this primary address, and any alternate addresses the account member may use).
+If it is a primary address, then it also sets (or possibly updates) the account-override display name to use for emails sent by the associated account member.
+When an email is sent from an account member, only the account member's primary address is used for determining the display name to use, if any, regardless of whether the member is sending using this primary address or some alternate address (e.g., from their own email inbox).

 </div>  <!-- END ADVANCED -->